We are open to the public every Wednesday, Saturday and Sunday.

 Children up to 3 years old can enter for free.
 There’s a maximum of 1 child per parent.
 Also, children need to be kept under supervision at all times.

-A 3-hour ticket costs 11 euros for children up to 11 years old.
-A 1,5-hour ticket costs 8 euros for them and a day ticket costs 13,50 euros.
-Children up to 13 years old must be accompanied by at least one adult.
+Children up to 14 years old must be accompanied by at least one adult.
 For this, a maximum of 3 children per adult applies.

 All playable pinball machines are set to free play.